Frequently Asked Questions

 Is my WordPress secure?

 Your WordPress runs in an isolated Docker container on its own network.
-It’s not directly accessible from the internet — all access goes through Stelae’s reverse proxy with authenticated editor links and session cookies.
+It’s not directly accessible from the internet.
+All access goes through Stelae’s reverse proxy with authenticated editor links and session cookies.
 Containers can’t communicate with each other.
 And the static site itself has zero attack surface: no PHP, no database, no login page.

 Data & Migration